 The rear garden at 232—with its brick sidewalk, hemlock, rhododendron, and large kousa dogwood, and parking area–was originally designed by Scott Weaver of Four Seasons for the previous owners in 1988.
 The patio was added in 1996 by Scott Weaver and later plantings by John Hershey.

-In this city oasis, Rod and Mary Lou are enjoying the secluded, familiar beauty of established trees, oakleaf hydrangeas, false Solomon seal, kiwi vine and climbing hydrangea, boxwoods, hellebores, epimedium, and their farm’s trademark hardy begonias—which were already all here to welcome them!
+In this city oasis, Rod and Mary Lou are enjoying the secluded, familiar beauty of established trees, oakleaf hydrangeas, false Solomon seal, trumpet honeysuckle vines and boxwoods, hellebores, epimedium, and their farm’s trademark hardy begonias—which were already all here to welcome them!

 The bamboo garden panels were created by Mary Lou, who specializes in bamboo artpieces.
 A friend, Katie Friedler, designed the large stainless steel sculpture for Katie’s PCAD senior exhibit in the early 90’s.